Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/14 Chapter-12 The Wizard Of Wines.md

 ### W17.
 Master Bedroom

-This bedroom normally belongs to [[5.
-Mechanics/Bestiary/Npc/Davian Martikov (COS).md\|Davian Martikov]] but is currently being used by his daughter, Stefania, and son-in-law, Dag, while they raise their baby daughter.
+This bedroom normally belongs to [[4.
+World Almanac/NPCs/Davian Martikov (COS).md\|Davian Martikov]] but is currently being used by his daughter, Stefania, and son-in-law, Dag, while they raise their baby daughter.

 > [!readaloud]
 >